terrapastel/LESforWindows/README.md

 ## How do I build this thing?

+### Building with AHK
 *Presuming the location of your AutoHotKey install is `C:\Program Files\AutoHotkey\`and you have git installed*

 * Clone the repository `git clone https://github.com/LiveEnhancementSuite/LESforWindows`

 * Go to the folder of the repository `cd LESforWindows`

 * Run the AutoHotKey compiler `"C:\Program Files\AutoHotkey\Compiler\Ahk2Exe.exe" /in LiveEnhancementSuite.ahk /out "Live Enhancement Suite.exe"`

   ***Sidenote: If you are trying to debug the LiveEnhancementSuite script, you may run it as a normal AutoHotKey script, building is generally reserved for releases***

+### Building with CompileAHK gui
+* Download CompileAHK's gui here: https://github.com/mercury233/compile-ahk

+* Once installed, simply right click the .ahk file and choose "Compile with options"

+### Building the installer
+* Download and install the latest version of Inno Setup from https://jrsoftware.org/isinfo.php

+* Open the `InnoSetupScript.iss` file with Inno Setup

+* Hit Ctrl + F9 to build

 ## Anything else?